canada-ca/cloud-guardrails-O365/EN/02_Use-MFA.md

 ## Key Considerations

 * [ ] Review the [Recommendations for Two-Factor User Authentication Within the Government of Canada Enterprise Domain](https://intranet.canada.ca/wg-tg/rtua-rafu-eng.asp)
-* [ ] Implement a multi-factor authentication mechanism for privileged accounts (for example, username, password and one-time password) and for external facing interfaces
+* [ ] Ensure multifactor authentication is enabled for all users in administrative roles
-* [ ] Implement multi-factor authentication mechanism for remote network (cloud) access.
+* [ ] Implement multi-factor authentication mechanism for external facing interfaces and remote network (cloud) access.

 ## Validation